Smallz97/base-apparel/README.md

 # Frontend Mentor - Base Apparel coming soon page solution

 This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents